 My personal preference is a thin pair of socks with wool hiking socks over the top.
 However, a decent pair of thermal socks will also work,

 Whilst we do not feel the cold quite as much, it is still essential to layer up the lower half of the body.
 I have always recommended to my scouts on winter camp three layers on the lower half and four layers on top.

 We start with a “base layer” such as baselayer ‘tights’ or longjohns.
 Ideally, these should be close-fitting so they can trap a layer of air next to your skin.
 They should also allow wicking.

 The next layer will be your walking trousers.
 Lastly, if the weather is windy or inclement, a set of waterproof trousers will make a big difference.

 Winter Dog Walking Gear to ensure your core is warm.

 Like the lower half of your body, layering up is recommended.
 By layering up, you can adjust your clothing much easier.
 As it gets cold, just add a layer

-One of the key things about keeping warm in winter is to ensure you have the right type of material for the correct layer.
+One of the key things about keeping warm in winter is ensuring you have the correct type of material for the correct layer.